Sonar-Demos/cpp-demo/README.md

   * Paste the secret from the previous step.
   * Click "Add Secret".
 * Edit "sonar-project.properties" on the `enable-ci-analysis` branch.
-  * You can check it out locally, or edit directly on GitHub:
+  * You can check it out locally, or edit it directly on GitHub:
     (substitute `<your account>` in this link:
     `https://github.com/<your account>/cpp-demo/edit/enable-ci-analysis/sonar-project.properties`)
   * In "sonar-project.properties" change the `sonar.projectKey` and
     `sonar.organization` to use your organization name (your GitHub username).
 * Commit, push, and merge the branch into `main` (careful: select your fork as the target)
 * After a couple of minutes, you should be able to see the analysis results on SonarCloud

-Note that the total number of issues has reduced because CI-based analysis analyses only the code you compile in the configuration that you provide.
+Note that the total number of issues has changed because CI-based analysis analyses only the code you compile in the configuration that you provide.
 If a file is never compiled, it will not be analyzed, unlike with automatic analysis.